lantchou/entropy-calculator/README.md

 ### Usage
 The script expects:
-- an integer N >= 0 that signifies the assumed size of the information source memory
+- an integer argument N >= 0 that signifies the assumed size of the information source memory
 - input text from stdin

 ##### Example